Guide to Scanning Tickets

 *If you already have an Organiser Key, or you are scanning tickets on behalf of someone else, click here to be taken directly to the Event Manager Login screen.
 Enter the Organiser Key and define your Terminal/Entry point (as described below), then proceed directly to instructions: 2.
 Event Manager

 First things first, you’ll need to log into your Billetto profile.
-Then click on Calendar in the top left corner of the screen.
-Then click on the Event Manager button.
+Click on Calendar in the top left corner of the screen, then manage on the event.
+Now you are gonna go a bit down on the page and then click on the Event Manager button at the left side.

 *If you do not already have an Organiser Key, then you will need to click ‘Generate Organiser Key’ before progressing.
 Once you have done so, click on Event Manager again, and you will see your newly generated Organiser Key on the left.